dannyngweekiat/dannyng.github.io/robot-operating-system/publisher.md

 ## Publisher

 In this section, we will create a publisher node that publishes a message to the topic "turtle1/cmd_vel".
 The node, named "turtle_driver", will be part of the project we created in the previous section.
-Open the file "turtle_driver.py" in the "scripts" folder of the "turtle_controller" package and key in the following code:
+Open the file "turtle_driver.py" in the "turtle_controller" folder of the "turtle_controller" package and key in the following code:

 ```python
 import rclpy  # Import the ROS 2 Python client library